Enjoy Our Favorite Short Stories...

 They told her what had happened and said that even after counting themselves several times they could still find no more than nine.

 On hearing the story, yet seeing all the ten before her, the woman guessed one must have happened.
-And in order to make them know for themselves that they were really ten, and that all of them had come safe from the river crossing she told them: “Let each one of you count allowed one, two, three and so on, while I give you each a slap on the face – that way all of you may be sure to have been included in the count and included only once.
+And in order to make them know for themselves that they were really ten, and that all of them had come safe from the river crossing she told them: “Let each one of you count out loud one, two, three and so on, while I give you each a slap on the face – that way all of you may be sure to have been included in the count and included only once.

 The tenth missing man amongst you will then be found.